-This will help the judge decide if you are able to represent yourself.
+This will help the justice decide if you are able to represent yourself.

-When and how do I ask the judge to appoint a lawyer?
+When and how do I ask the justice to appoint a lawyer?

-To get the judge to order the appointment of a lawyer for you, you have to make a request for an order that you obtain a government-funded lawyer.
+To get the justice to order the appointment of a lawyer for you, you have to make a request for an order that you obtain a government-funded lawyer.
 This request is called a Rowbotham application for child protection cases.

-Apply to the court where your trial will be heard
+Apply to the court where your trial will be heard.

-Child protection proceedings trials in Alberta take place in Provincial Court.
+Child protection proceedings trials in Alberta take place in the Alberta Court of Justice.

-Apply as soon as possible
+Apply as soon as possible.